Republicof1/TweetClip/paper.md

     orcid: 0000-0002-5888-422X
     affiliation: 1
 affiliations:
- - name: Division of Informatics,Imaging and Data Sciences, School of Health Sciences, University of Manchester
+ - name: Division of Informatics, Imaging and Data Sciences, School of Health Sciences, University of Manchester
    index: 1
 date: 08 June 2021
-bibliography: paper.bib

 # Summary
 Twitter is one of the most popular social media platforms globally, averaging 330 million active users every month (Statista, 2021).
 Part of Twitter's broad appeal is that users can follow anyone with a public profile, including politicians, celebrities and organisations.